-[Focus] EU renews glyphosate approval, promises extra transparency
+[Focus] EU renews glyphosate approval, pledges transparency

 The proposals will include publishing raw data from scientific assessments and strengthen governance of the conduct of the studies.

-The announcement was made in response to an EU citizens' petition to "Stop Glyphosate" signed by over 1.3 million people.
+The announcement was made in response to an EU citizens' petition to 'Stop Glyphosate' signed by over 1.3 million people.

 Beside asking for more transparency, citizens had called for a complete ban of glyphosate and an overall reduction targets for the use of pesticides in the EU, with a view to a future total ban.

-The Commission's proposals will aim at making studies that the industry has to carry out in their assessments "publicly available", health commissioner Vytenis Andriukaitis said.
+The commission's proposals will aim at making studies that the industry has to carry out in their assessments "publicly available", health commissioner Vytenis Andriukaitis said.

-So far "6,000 pages of scientific studies" were already made public but, the commissioner said, but this was not "enough", he added.
+So far "6,000 pages of scientific studies" were already made public but this was not enough, he added.

-The Commission's proposals for 2018 also strengthen the role that EU authorities have in the governance of relevant scientific studies.
+The commission's proposals for 2018 also strengthen the role that EU authorities have in the governance of relevant scientific studies.

 This mean that the European Food Safety Authority (EFSA), an EU agency in Italy, would get more power to scrutinise research.

-The Commission notified its intention to increase EFSA's financial means.
+The commission notified its intention to increase EFSA's financial means.

-The agency has a budget of €80 million per year today - not a "big budget" compared to the €5 billion that the corresponding US authority receives per year, said Andriukatis.
+The agency has a budget of €80 million per year currently - not a "big budget" compared to the €5 billion that the corresponding US authority receives per year, said Andriukatis.

 "We need to make sure that EFSA is equipped to deliver transparent and thorough assessments," added Belgian Green MEP Bart Staes, calling for the establishment of a special committee at the European Parliament "to investigate the failings revealed by the glyphosate process".